pdrinhobarbosa/droid-persistence-lib/README.md

 6 - Notifying JOINS:

+To notify URI's when you use a JOIN, implement the method 'notifyExtraUris(Uri uri)'

 This example use the USER_CODE and ROLE_CODE mapped on URI_MATCHER to notify UserRole uri that user or role data has changed.

 And use the following call to get content uri of UserRole.class: